Updated March 11, 2020

 The princess years come and go quickly, so I highly recommend indulging in the boutique if your budget allows.
 For children ages 3-12, a darling boutique just beyond Sleeping Beauty’s Castle will make over your daughter in all her princess glory.
 A few tips:

-- Bring your own dress in and purchase the Coach Package for $54.95, which includes hair and makeup.
-(Add $5 for nails, too, if you wish.)
+- Bring your own dress in and purchase the Coach Package, which includes hair and makeup.
 Your little one will leave with a sash and backpack filled with all her makeover materials to enjoy later on.

 - Reservations can be made by calling (714) 781-STYLE (7895).